RBA bank: History

 As of 14 September 2009, by the approval of the National Bank of Serbia, previous name of the bank was changed to Crédit Agricole Srbija.
 Initially the Bank was founded in October 1991 as a private bank called Yuco Bank with mixed capital.
 Since July 2005, it is majority owned by Crédit Agricole S.A.
 Paris, and operates under the name Meridian Bank Crédit Agricole until 2009 when it has been established under the current name.

 On 5 August 2021, Raiffeisen Bank signed an agreement to acquire 100% of the shares of Crédit Agricole Srbija.

 On 2 September 2022, Crédit Agricole Srbija became RBA bank as a part of the process of merging with Raiffeisen Bank.
-RBA bank is expected to be merged by the end of Q2 2023.
+RBA bank merged by the end of Q2 2023.
+On 28 April 2023, ceased to exist after the process of merging was completed.